 In the eye there is a gel-like structure called the vitreous.
 At birth, the vitreous is completely clear and transparent.
 It is also fully attached to the retina, the delicate layer of cells at the back of the eye that captures external light, sending it to the brain, enabling sight.

 Floaters are caused by changes to the vitreous gel, due to causes that include:

 This really depends on the reason eye floaters have developed.
-The commonest cause is the normal ageing change of the vitreous gel, which is not dangerous.
+The most common cause is the normal ageing change of the vitreous gel, which is not dangerous.

 However, there other causes that can lead to permanent loss of sight, sometimes within 24 hours, due to a retinal tear or retinal detachment.

 Vitrectomy surgery can effectively clear the majority, if not all floaters.
 The occasional floater can remain.

-At OCL, 98% of patients experience improvement in eye floater symptoms after vitrectomy, with the majority also achieving better clarity.
+At OCL Vision, 98% of patients experience improvement in eye floater symptoms after vitrectomy, with the majority also achieving better clarity.

 All surgeons have been dual fellowship trained at centres of excellence in London and internationally.